-5.1.2 Using Pin Headers
+4.1.3 Using Pin-Headers

-The edge connector footprint on PIC18F16Q40 Curiosity Nano has a staggered design where each hole is shifted 8 mil (~0.2 mm) off-center.
-The hole shift allows the use of regular 100 mil pin headers on the board without soldering.
-Once the pin headers are firmly in place, they can be used in normal applications like pin sockets and prototyping boards without any issues.
+The edge connector footprint on PIC18F57Q84 Curiosity Nano has a staggered design where each hole is shifted 8 mil (~0.2 mm) off-center.
+The hole shift allows the use of regular 100 mil pin-headers on the board without soldering.
+Once the pin-headers are firmly in place, they can be used in normal applications like pin sockets and prototyping boards without any issues.

-Figure 5-2.
+Figure 4-2.
 Attaching Pin-Headers to the Curiostiy Nano Board

-Figure 5-3.
-Connecting to Curiosity Nano Base for Click boardsTM
+Figure 4-3.
+Connecting to Curiosity Nano Base for Click boards

-Tip: Start at one end of the pin header and gradually insert the header along the length of the board.
+Tip: Start at one end of the pin-header and gradually insert the header along the length of the board.
 Once all the pins are in place, use a flat surface to push them in.

-Tip: For applications where the pin headers will be used permanently, it is still recommended to solder them in place.
+Tip: For applications where the pin-headers will be used permanently, it is still recommended to solder them in place.

-Important: Once the pin headers are in place, they are hard to remove by hand.
-Use a set of pliers and carefully remove the pin headers to avoid damage to the pin headers and PCB.
+Important: Once the pin-headers are in place, they are hard to remove by hand.
+Use a set of pliers and carefully remove the pin-headers to avoid damage to the pin-headers and PCB.

-5.2 Peripherals
+4.2 Peripherals

-5.2.1 LED
+4.2.1 LED

-There is one yellow user LED available on the PIC18F16Q40 Curiosity Nano board that can be controlled by either GPIO or PWM.
-The LED can be activated by driving the connected I/O line to GND.
+There is one yellow user LED available on the PIC18F57Q84 Curiosity Nano board that can be controlled by either GPIO or PWM.
+Driving the connected I/O line to GND can also activate the LED.

-Table 5-1.
+Table 4-1.
 LED Connection